Since you are here, please add your call sign in the 'Web' tab above ↑

 Hi, thanks for stopping by.
 Good to see you.

-Many moons ago as a 16 yr old high school student I got my novice ticket then shortly upgraded to tech (WA9WPQ).
-After building a Knight T-60 transmitter kit and rounding up a very used Knight R-100 receiver, "The Ultimate Station" was born.
-I somehow got the rock bound T-60 working (novices couldn't use a VFO) and strung a home made dipole between the trees.
+Many moons ago as a 16 yr old high school student I got my novice ticket then shortly upgraded to technician (WA9WPQ).
+After building a Knight T-60 transmitter kit and rounding up a very used Knight R-100 receiver and a banged up Heath-kit Twoer, "The Ultimate Station" was born. :-)

-Suddenly a faint, undulating signal barely made it above the noise.
+After somehow getting the rock bound T-60 working (novices couldn't use a VFO) and stringing a home- made dipole between the trees, a faint, undulating signal made it above the noise.
 Another novice in Pensacola, Florida was replying to my CW CQ.
 All the way from Florida to Chicago!
 Magical.
-I'm pretty sure you can relate.
+I'm sure you've been there.

 Soon college, marriage, career, grad school, and family came along and I went QRT for 4 decades.
-Along the way earned a private pilot license, wrote 2 technical books published by Microsoft, and spent a year physically building a house.
+Along that strange journey earned a private pilot's license, 2 Master's Degrees, wrote 3 technical books (2 of them published by Microsoft and each translated into 5 foreign languages), spent a year physically building a house, and started a software company among other things.

 In December 2012 I rediscovered Amateur radio and am now exploring all of the relatively newer facets of the hobby (i.e., the digital stuff).